arcanjolevi/Wheel_Chair_HoverBoard/src/mainBoard/readme.md

        #define CONTROL_NUNCHUCK            // use nunchuck as input. disable DEBUG_SERIAL_USART3!

-  * In this project(wheel chair with hoverBoard) we use the CONTROL_NUNCHUCK input.
+  * In this project (wheel chair with hoverBoard) use the CONTROL_NUNCHUCK input.